 This tracker can also be used to monitor activity, calories, and the overall health of your cat.
 You can also buy additional tags to add more cats to your app.
-If you live in a rural area or somewhere without much Verizon LTE-M coverage, then the link to your cat’s location will be lost and you won’t be able to track them.
+If you live in a rural area or somewhere without much Verizon LTE-M coverage, the link to your cat’s location will be lost, and you won’t be able to track them.

 You might also be interested in: Cat Shock Collars: Are They Safe?
 What You Need to Know!

 Buyer’s Guide: Selecting the Best Cat GPS Tracker